Lua Token (LUA) Market Capitalization Achieves $5.03 Million

-Lua Token (CURRENCY:LUA) traded up 1.5% against the U.S. dollar during the twenty-four hour period ending at 16:00 PM E.T. on October 22nd.
-During the last week, Lua Token has traded 2.1% lower against the U.S. dollar.
-Lua Token has a total market capitalization of $5.03 million and approximately $20,100.00 worth of Lua Token was traded on exchanges in the last 24 hours.
-One Lua Token coin can now be bought for about $0.0605 or 0.00000156 BTC on exchanges.
+Lua Token (CURRENCY:LUA) traded up 1.5% against the U.S. dollar during the 24-hour period ending at 22:00 PM E.T. on October 26th.
+During the last seven days, Lua Token has traded 2.1% lower against the U.S. dollar.
+Lua Token has a total market capitalization of $5.03 million and approximately $20,100.00 worth of Lua Token was traded on exchanges in the last day.
+One Lua Token coin can currently be bought for approximately $0.0605 or 0.00000156 BTC on exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.